Manage discounts

 Coupons (Trigger type Coupon only)

-This additional step would only be available on the right pane after the "Validate discount" card if your trigger type was initially chosen as Coupon.
-Here is where you can add coupon codes to your discount.
-There are several ways of doing so:
+This step would be available on the right pane after the "Validate discount" card only if your initially chosen trigger type was Coupon.

-- The Handler option: Based on your coupon handler settings
+• Handler: Based on your coupon handler settings.

 Setting the Maximum Usage to 2 would mean that the Usage Count would never exceed 2.
 If a maximum usage was not set, the usage count can be used to track how many times a coupon has been used.
 So basically, if an order uses a discount (order status: completed), a +1 would be added to the usage count of that discount.
 The maximum usage can then be used to put a ceiling to that value.